wp-plugins/distraction-free-writing-mode-themes/readme.txt

 8. DFWM Themes settings

 == Changelog ==

+= 1.5 =
+* Fixed a bug where the plugin did not get activated when short_open_tag was set to Off.

 = 1.4 =
 * Fixed a bug that prevented Custom CSS from working correctly